San Clemente Island: Discovering the Enchanting Island Beauty

 Visitors are advised to bring plenty of food and water, as there are no stores or restaurants on the island.
 Visitors should also be prepared for rugged terrain and changing weather conditions.

-Can you go on San Clemente Island?
+Can you go to San Clemente Island?

 It is not accessible to the civilian population as it has restricted naval installations.
 The waters off San Clemente are used for kayaking, diving and fishing.